 It was all for the sake of peace, but the Prince knew better.
 There was never going to be peace.
 Since joining society, nothing had changed.
 The only difference now was that humans knew vampires lived among them.
 Perhaps the worst part of all was how the lesser, weaker vampires had jumped on the pig blood the humans package and sold.
 They had even entered the workforce as bodyguards and military soldiers for humans.
 No self-respecting vampire would ever work a weaker species.

-The Prince couldn't fathom as to why any vampire want to conform to human ideology?
-Vampire fed from humans and that's how it should continue to be.
+The Prince couldn't fathom to why any vampire wanted to conform to human ideology?
+Vampire fed on humans and that's how it should continue to be.
 They didn't need to change.
 Besides, the Vampire Prince wasn't going to let his abilities weaken just to please the humans.

 He shook his head in disgust.
 His father could play peacekeeper all he wanted.
 To the Prince, humans were nothing more than a weak species that were meant to be dominated.
 They needed to learn their place in life.
 It was only a matter of time before he took over.
 Once in power, it was goodbye alliance and hello world domination.

 The doors to his bed chambers opened and the King's tenth wife walked in.

 "This is where you've been," she said.
 "I should have known."

 The Vampire Prince lifted his head just a fraction.
 "Aren't you a little too far from your spotlight, Violet?"